Act Like a Radiologist: Radiology Report Generation across Anatomical Regions: Introduction

 \section{Introduction}

-The tasks of interpreting radiology images and producing diagnostic reports are both arduous and prone to errors.
-To reduce this burden, automatic report generation systems can provide candidate reports in natural language for the radiologist to verify.
-Besides, these systems can leverage data-hungry machine learning paradigms by learning directly from free-text reports, which is a significant advantage compared to other medical image analysis applications (\eg, medical image segmentation~\cite{isensee2021nnu,lee20223d,zhang2021dodnet}) that often rely on large amounts of quality annotations.
-In general, radiologists commonly write reports based on radiology images covering different body parts, including the chest, abdomen, shoulder, elbow, wrist, hip, knee, ankle, and more.
-However, the existing report generation models~\cite{li2023dynamic,liu2021exploring,liu2021auto,ma2021contrastive,wang2023metransformer,zhang2020radiology} are designed by following the typical single-dataset training-and-testing paradigm, which inevitably suffers from severe performance drop issues, when these generation models are directly deployed to another dataset \wrt~various body regions.
+The tasks of interpreting radiology images and producing reports are both arduous and prone to errors.
+To reduce this burden, automatic report generation systems can provide candidate reports for radiologists to verify.
+Besides, these systems can leverage data-hungry machine learning paradigms by learning directly from free-text reports, which is a significant advantage compared to other medical image analysis applications (\eg, medical image segmentation~\cite{isensee2021nnu,lee20223d,zhang2021dodnet,wang2022multi}) that often rely on large amounts of quality annotations.